Athol Park

 Athol Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Athol Park's dwellings, as per the latest Census evaluation, consisted of 71.5% houses and 28.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Athol Park's dwellings, as per the latest Census data, consisted of 71.5% houses and 28.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
 Home ownership in Athol Park stood at 23.6%, with mortgaged dwellings at 35.4% and rented ones at 41.0%.
-The median monthly mortgage repayment was $1,500, below Adelaide metro's average of $1,562.
-Median weekly rent in Athol Park was $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
-Nationally, Athol Park's mortgage repayments were notably lower at $1,863.
+The median monthly mortgage repayment was $1,500, lower than Adelaide metro's average of $1,562.
+The median weekly rent in Athol Park was $320, matching Adelaide metro's figure but significantly below the national average of $375.
+Nationally, Athol Park's mortgage repayments were notably lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing